We've recently rebuilt our website. If you come across any issues or have any comments, please let us know at info@permanency.ca.

 Stories of [Be]Longing is a digital storytelling project that works with youth in and from the child welfare system to share their experiences via short films.

-The filmmakers, aged 12-30, create three-minute films about their experiences in foster care, or with their birth families, with customary care, adoption, kinship care, or aging out of care.
+The filmmakers, aged 12-30, create three-minute films about their experiences in foster care or with their birth families, with customary care, adoption, kinship care, or aging out of care.

-What is Digital Storytelling?
+What is Digital Storytelling

-People have always told stories - to entertain, to teach, to persuade to to record history.
-First Nations people have a long tradition of using stories to teach, and to pass down knowledge.
+People have always told stories - to entertain, to teach, to persuade and to record history.
+First Nations people have a long tradition of using stories to teach and to pass down knowledge.
 Digital storytelling is just a modern form of this age-old practice, using computer-based tools to tell multimedia stories.
 We work with a combination of photographs and video, music, recorded voices, and/or animation to help participants at our workshops make short films about some aspect of their lives as they relate to the child welfare system and the importance of having permanent (forever) families.

 Digital storytelling combines the oral tradition of storytelling with the visual and sound capabilities of digital media.

-Why are these Digital Stories Important?
+Why are these Digital